moldir26/SST-Fire-NoFire-Image-Classification/README.md

 VGG16 is a type of CNN (Convolutional Neural Network) that is considered to be one of the best computer vision models to date.

-We have obtained accuray of 92% after fine-tuning our model